rainbowdashlabs/sql-java/docs/02/datatypes/postgresql.md

 Unlike other databases a varchar witout an explicit limit is unlimited and equal to the TEXT in behaviour

 Theoretically the maximum size is 65,532 characters.
-If you use utf8 which requires 3 bytes per char you are down to 21,844 characters.
+If you use utf8 which requires up to 4 bytes per char you are down to 21,844 characters in the worst case.

 One advancement over TEXT is that varchar columns can be fully indexed while TEXT columns are truncated to a specified length